 Since the Division of Social Statistics was founded in 1975, we have been at the forefront of international research into methodology for the design and analysis of sample surveys.
 Today, we are a leading international centre for research in social statistics.

 Our broad range of research areas includes survey methods, sampling and estimation, analysing and modelling data, and non-response adjustments.
 These issues are central to the analysis of both physical and social science data.

 Typical entry requirements

-We welcome applications from students who have, or expect to have, a second-class honours degree.
+We welcome applications from students who have, or expect to have, an Upper second class honours degree.